GiovanniZambiasi/gameplay-framework-unity/README.md

     }
 }
 ```
-I have also added some code that makes the `SpellFactory` register spells, and update them using `Tick`.
+I have also added some code that makes the `SpellManager` register spells, and update them using `Tick`.

 With `ISpellFactory`, we managed to create an abstract way to spawn instances of `Fireball` (or any other `ISpell` that we need to create in the future).
 Now, we can define the `Wizard`'s `CastSpell` method:
 ```cs